cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.1.
 Hints for using CrypTool on Linux with Wine
      -------------------------------------------
 Generally we do not aim to support Wine.
-Instead of that with JCT there is Linux support (see chapter 3.5).
+Instead of that the platform independant version JCT also run under Linux (see chapter 3.5).

 The following hints are based on tests with Wine 0.9.9.